-The authors wish to acknowledge Morten Wergeland Hansen and Frode Dinessen for their guidance and for their role in providing the SAR wind data.
+The authors wish to acknowledge Frode Dinessen for his guidance and role in providing the SAR wind data.
 Gratitude goes to the Research Council of Norway for the financial support through the project "Multidisciplinary approach for spray icing modelling and decision support in the Norwegian maritime sector" (SPRICE).
 This project is funded under the MAROFF-2 Programme [Grant Number: 320843].